isaacsnewaccount/GraphicsApp/README.md

 make
 ```
-get the glfw3.h and glfw3native.h files and put them in lookdraw's third-party/include/GLFW/ folder.
+get the glfw3.h and glfw3native.h files and put them in GraphicsApp's third-party/include/GLFW/ folder.

-on linux, get the libglfw3.a file and put it in lookdraw's third-party/lib/ folder.
+on linux, get the libglfw3.a file and put it in GraphicsApp's third-party/lib/ folder.

 ## Building